Definition of

 The birth rate , the mortality rate and population movements are part of the basic studies of demography, whose work is very important for the development of State policies .

-For example, demographic data can help us understand the main public health problems or which regions of a country are economically disadvantaged.
+From demographic data, for example, you can find out what the main public health problems are or which regions of a country are economically relegated.

-Let's take the case of migration balance .
-If more people emigrate from a community than arrive through immigration , population density is likely to decline, although other factors must be considered.
+Let's take the case of the migratory balance .
+If more inhabitants emigrate from a community than arrive through immigration , it is likely that population density will decrease, although other factors must be considered.

-Demographics also provides valuable data on geographic distribution, capable of revealing overpopulation or underpopulation in certain regions.
+Demography also provides valuable data on geographic distribution, capable of revealing overpopulation or depopulation in certain regions.

 Homes